binfalse/docker-git-pull/README.md

-# Docker: Jekull w/ Git
+# Docker: Jekyll w/ Git

 A Docker image that is able to compile jekyll pages stored in Git repositories at, e.g., GitHub.